Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Acknowledgment

 \section{Acknowledgment}

-The digital human phantom (based on magnetic resonance imaging) is provided by RIKEN (Saitama, Japan) and approved for use by their ethical committee under a non-disclosure agreement with The University of Manchester.
-The Debye parameter data were fitted for the one-pole Debye relaxation model by José Manuel Padilla González and Aleksandr Kudasev.
+The digital human phantom, based on MRI and provided by RIKEN, Japan, is approved for use by their ethical committee under a non-disclosure agreement with The University of Manchester, UK.
+The biological data were fitted to the one-pole Debye model by José González and Aleksandr Kudasev.

 \ifCLASSOPTIONcaptionsoff

 \fi